-Asylum seekers should be protected from any discriminatory policies or practices on grounds of sexual orientation or gender identity; in particular, appropriate measures should be taken to prevent risks of physical violence, including sexual abuse, verbal aggression or other forms of harassment against asylum seekers deprived of their liberty, and to ensure their access to information relevant to their particular situation.
+Asylum seekers should be protected from any discriminatory policies or practices on grounds of sexual orientation or gender identity; in particular, appropriate measures should be taken to prevent risks of physical violence, including sexual abuse, verbal aggression or other forms of harassment against asylum seekers deprived of their liberty, and to ensure their access to information relevant to their particular situation.24

-The European Commission of Human Rights (which until 1998 acted as scrutiniser of claims before they were allowed to reach the Court) and the Strasbourg Court have had a growing number of opportunities over the years to establish a position in relation to SMACs.
-This jurisprudence is quantitatively summarised in Figure 5.1.

-Amongst the 23 decisions that have been identified, the great majority - 20 (87 per cent) - have been of inadmissibility (including applications found to be manifestly ill-founded) or striking out, two (9 per cent) have been of no violation of an ECHR article and only one (4 per cent) has been of violation of an ECHR article.
+The European Commission of Human Rights (which until 1998 acted as scrutiniser of claims before they were allowed to reach the Court) and the Strasbourg Court have had a growing number of opportunities over the years to establish a position in relation to SMACs.25 This jurisprudence is quantitatively summarised in Figure 5.1.26 applications found to be manifestly ill-founded) or striking out,27 two (9 per cent) have been of no violation of an ECHR article and only one (4 per cent) has been of violation of an ECHR article.
 These figures alone suggest a reluctance on the part of the Court to support sexual minority applicants claiming asylum.
-The figures also suggest a growing number of relevant decisions over time, with figures increasing since 2015, which tallies with the growing body of scholarly, NGO and media discussion on this theme.
-A qualitative analysis of these decisions, however, tells us much more: it presents a severely inadequate picture from a queer intersectional perspective.
+The figures also suggest a growing number of relevant decisions over time, with figures increasing since 2015, which tallies with the growing body of scholarly, NGO and media discussion on this theme.28 A qualitative analysis of these decisions, however, tells us much more: it presents a severely inadequate picture from a queer intersectional perspective.